 The duo’s repertoire ranges from the baroque to modern, including many pieces in their own arrangements.
 They are both acclaimed musicians in their own right, with Boyd described by Classical Guitar Magazine as “a player who deserves to be heard,” and Metcalf called “brilliant” by Gramophone.
 They released their first CD in 2017, followed by a world tour.

-Following the concert, the audience will be invited to a reception to meet Ms. Mahan.
-This performance is sponsored by the Stouffer Family and the Catawba Island Club with accommodations provided by Our Guest Inn.
-Tickets will be available at the door for $15.
+Following the performance, the audience will be invited to meet the performers at a reception.
+This concert is sponsored by Dubbert’s Outdrive with accommodations provided by Our Guest Inn.
+Tickets are available at the door for $15.
 Students are admitted without charge.
 More information is available on www.boymeetsgirlduo.com and musicalartsportclinton.com

 The Musical Arts Series in Port Clinton opened its 2018 to 2019 season with the annual Cleveland Institute of Music performance, which featured talented students and professionals from the institute.
 This performance, featured Jimmy Thompson on violin and Jonathan Mak on piano.

 James Thompson returned to the Musical Arts Series as a solo violinist, having been a member of an immensely popular chamber group that performed at an earlier Musical Arts Series.
 He is enrolled in the Masters program at Cleveland Institute of Music where in 2014 he was selected to solo with the Cleveland Orchestra at Severance Hall as part of the orchestra’s education series.
 He has also performed solo with many orchestras including the Blue Water Chamber Orchestra, the Cleveland Institute of Music Orchestra, and the Cleveland Philharmonic.

 Intimate music series continues in Port Clinton